-- □ In case of formations, the age of the competitors should comply with the relevant age category it is allowed to have 20% of older majorettes by one age group - ☐ The number of group members and the limit of older girl is: - 8-12 members, number of older girls allowed = 2 - 13-17 members, number of older girls allowed = 3 - 18-22 members, number of older girls allowed = 4 - 23-25 members, number of older girls allowed = 5. - □ If the age limit is exceeded the group can register in the category for the oldest members or group can change the number of majorettes - □ The number of younger members in the group is not limited.
-Competitors can be younger only by one age category: - for juniors 6 11 years - for seniors 12 14 years. - One majorette can compete in the POM discipline in various age categories in big formations, but the age composition has to be kept. - □ The age- composition of a group can affect the overall impression and compactness evaluation.
+- □ In case of formations, the age of the competitors should comply with the relevant age category it is allowed to have 20% of older majorettes by one age group - □ The number of group members and the limit of older girl is: - 8-12 members, number of older girls allowed = 2 - 13-17 members, number of older girls allowed = 3 - 18-22 members, number of older girls allowed = 4 - 23-25 members, number of older girls allowed = 5. - □ If the age limit is exceeded the group can register in the category for the oldest members or group can change the number of majorettes - □ The number of younger members in the group is not limited.
+Competitors can be younger only by one age category: - for juniors 7 11 years - for seniors 12 14 years.